Worst-Case Distance-Aware Error Bounds for Neural Networks: RELATED WORKS

-A recurring theme in this section has been about interpretability.
-Interpretability is a widely valued and inconsistently defined concept in machine learning, driven by diverse and sometimes conflicting motivations~\cite{doshi2017towards}.
-Despite this ambiguity, it is common for models to be described as ``interpretable" without precise criteria or justification~\cite{lipton2018mythos}.
-Different scientific disciplines bring varying intuitions about what makes a function simple or understandable~\cite{liu2025kan}, further complicating a unified definition.
-Mechanistic interpretability seeks to reverse-engineer trained models by identifying the internal components or circuits responsible for specific behaviors~\cite{nanda2023progress}, while symbolic regression focuses on discovering human-readable mathematical expressions that approximate a model’s behavior or underlying data-generating process~\cite{makke2024interpretable,tohme2024isr}.
-In this paper, we define \textit{interpretability} by intuition of human-understandable mapping between model inputs and outputs, particularly through closeness of predictions to training data, which intuitively supports robustness and safety~\cite{lipton2018mythos, doshi2017towards, marcinkevivcs2012interpretability}.
+{\textit{}}\underline{Interpretability:} A recurring theme in this paper is interpretability.
+Distance-awareness provides a form of interpretability.
+An estimator whose confidence reflects proximity to training data offers a human-understandable explanation for its own output, since the nearest training point and its distance explain why the output is high or low.
+Interpretability itself is a widely valued and inconsistently defined concept in machine learning, driven by diverse and sometimes conflicting motivations~\cite{doshi2017towards}.
+Despite this ambiguity, it is common for models to be described as ``interpretable'' without precise criteria or justification~\cite{lipton2018mythos}.
+Different scientific disciplines offer varying intuitions about what makes a function simple or understandable~\cite{liu2025kan,marcinkevivcs2012interpretability,rudin2022interpretable}, further complicating {the pursuit of} a unified definition.
+Mechanistic interpretability seeks to reverse-engineer trained models by identifying the internal components or circuits responsible for specific behaviors~\cite{nanda2023progress}, while symbolic regression focuses on discovering human-readable mathematical expressions that approximate a model’s behavior or underlying data-generating process~\cite{makke2024interpretable,tohme2024isr,kacprzyk2025beyond}.
+In this paper, we define \textbf{\textit{interpretability}} as the human-understandable mapping between model inputs and outputs, particularly through closeness of predictions to training data, which intuitively supports robustness and safety~\cite{lipton2018mythos, doshi2017towards}.
+Interpretability is a subjective term which is hard to define precisely and concretely~\cite{doshi2017towards,lipton2018mythos}; here, it is connected with ``explanation by examples''~\cite{lipton2018mythos}.